xaionaro/kvm-pool/README.md

 ```
 NAME
-       kvm-pool  -  utility  to  manage  KVM (Kernel Virtual Machine) instances as a pool for
+       kvm-pool - utility to manage KVM (Kernel Virtual Machine) instances as a pool for VNC.
-       rdesktop.

 SYNOPSIS
        kvm-pool [ ... ] -- [ kvm-arguments ]

 DESCRIPTION
        kvm-pool  creates a pool of virtual machines using KVM (via libvirt), listens specified
        port and proxies connections to instances of the pool.

 OPTIONS